HoverBaum/puerF/docs/readme.md

 - release-x.x.x, for a specific release

 We are currently not using feature branches, as the project simply isn't big enough for it yet.
 Please read the link above for more information.

+One of the important things to remember it to use `--no-ff` when merging branches.
+This makes sure we always create a new commit object.
+Just makes viewing the flow afterwards nicer.